the Adams County Nature Society presents the

 The Adams Nature Society may plan other events outside of the Birding Symposium.
 Future events such as field trips, programs and workshops will be posted here.

-For more information about Adams County, we suggest you visit the following informational links:
+For more information about Adams County, we suggest following these informational links:

 - Ohio TNC/Edge of Appalachia: For outdoor adventures, consider hiking one of the many trails in the Richard and Lucille Durrell Edge of Appalachia Preserve system that encompasses 20,000-acres, often referred to as "The Edge", in Adams County.
-A natural wonderland of where prairies meet the southern edge of the great glacial advances of Ohio's past and where nature is found in abundance.
 Located just 75 miles east of downtown Cincinnati in Adams County, Ohio, this remarkable preserve system is the undisputed crown jewel of biological diversity in Ohio.